Credit 101: The Ultimate Guide to Credit in 2024

 If you took a few hits to your credit due to late payments during the pandemic or applied for too many lines of credit, you'll now need to take steps to improve your credit.
 It is a slow process, but if you are patient and take the necessary steps, you CAN and WILL recover.

-The first step is NOT to close your unused lines of credit.
-This may sound counterintuitive as it makes sense to close credit lines you no longer use; however, FICO scores consider your maximum available credit versus your available credit ratio.
+The first step is to NOT close your unused lines of credit.
+This may sound counterintuitive as it makes sense to close credit lines you no longer use; however, FICO scores consider your maximum available credit v your available credit ratio.
 This appears to credit bureaus that you are budgeting your credit well by not maxing out your available credit.

-The most significant purchase of your life will likely be purchasing a home.
-The stakes are high, but so is the potential to create value if you do market research and follow the expert advice from our ChooseFI blog and podcast.
+More than likely, the largest purchase of your life will be purchasing a home.
+The stakes are high, but so is the potential to create value if you do some market research and follow the expert advice available from our ChooseFI blog and podcast.
 On the surface, borrowing funds for real estate may seem incredibly daunting, especially when you look at the paperwork alone.
 But we have some tips and tricks to help you get the most value for your money.

 The most important rule of thumb when considering buying a home is to take everything step by step.

-Don’t get “married” to a home that you absolutely love.
-Make sure you give yourself some financial and emotional flexibility when making such a huge decision.
-Consider purchasing a home as a long-term investment.
+Don't get “married” to a home that you absolutely love.
+Make sure you give yourself some flexibility both financially and emotionally when making such a huge decision.
+Look at purchasing a home as a long-run investment.

 Research tax values and comparable homes that have recently sold in the neighborhood.
 Shop around for the best interest rates and which mortgage options you can afford.

-If you are a first-time homebuyer, look at what FHA (Federal Housing Administration) advantages you can take advantage of.
-Remember, when you pay the mortgage principal, you are creating equity that can be used later for refinancing or home improvements.
+If you are a first-time homebuyer, look at what FHA (Federal Housing Administration) advantages you can use.
+And remember, when you pay on the mortgage principal, you are creating equity that can be used later for refinancing or home improvements.

 Traditional vs. ARM Mortgages

 ARM (Adjustable Rate Mortgages, also referred to as Variable Rate Mortgages).
-These have a fixed rate for “x” number of years and then a variable rate for “y” number of years.
-ARMs are usually expressed as [fixed rate year term/a number of times the rate varies after the fixed rate expires].
+These have a fixed rate for “x” amount of years and then a variable rate for “y” amount of years.
+ARMs are usually expressed as [fixed rate year term/number of times the rate varies after the fixed-rate expires].

-For example, an ARM regarded as 5/1 means that the interest rate is fixed for the first five years.
-After that 5-year period, the interest rate is adjustable according to the base rate the Fed sets forth for the remainder of the loan period – plus a few additional factors.
+For example, an ARM regarded as 5/1 means that for the first 5 years, the interest rate is fixed.
+After that 5-year period, for the remainder of the loan period, the interest rate is adjustable according to the base rate the Fed sets forth – plus a few additional factors.
 The financial terminology for the adjustable rate is the “fully indexed rate.”

 The goal is to determine when to take a fixed interest rate (standard time frames: 15 or 30 years) or an ARM.
 Here is what you should consider when making this decision: